Multiple Sclerosis Clinic

 The Multiple Sclerosis Clinic team works closely and collaborates with other specialists, who may be called upon to provide specialized care for individual patients’ needs.
+Complex patient needs are addressed at a monthly Multidisciplinary Clinical Case Review consisting of the Cole MS team and additional support from physical therapists, speech language pathologists, nutritionists/dieticians, and pharmacists.

 Our comprehensive team provides the patient and family with educational materials of clinical issues and treatment recommendations.
 The team works with the patient and family to help them understand the situation and encourages them to participate in the development of a management plan.